hbenl/mpc-js-node/README.md

 The following events are emitted by the client:

 * `ready` - The connection to mpd has been initialized
+* `socket-error` - An error event from the underlying socket implementation, the error is passed to the event listeners
+* `socket-end` - The socket was closed by mpd
 * `changed` - There was a change in one or more of mpd's subsystems, the list of changed subsystems is passed to the event listeners.
 This list may contain:
   * `database` - the song database has been modified after `update`